December 4th, 2024 11:11 AM by Sam Kader MLO130505

 We do not charge any fee to lock-in your rate but once locked – any rate lock extension comes with a price.
 Lenders charge for longer rate locks because their risk increases over time.
 If rates rise, then the lender will miss out on the difference.
 The benefit of a rate lock is that you are protected from rising interest rates during the lock period.
 The downside is that you will not get the advantage of falling rates during that period.
 Once you have locked your rate and rates improved afterwards - you may qualify for rate-lock negotiations but it comes at price.
 If the benefits out weight the costs - then you should proceed with rate-lock negotiations.
 Rate locks are important because interest rates affect the cost of your loan.
 If the rate rises, you could end up getting priced out because the loan then becomes expensive than what you are qualified to borrow.
 Rates move in an eight of an increment or 0.125%.
 A half a percentage point increase could mean an extra $100 per month in mortgage payment (depending on the loan amount) or worst yet – you may no longer qualify for a loan because your debt to income (DTI) ratio is too high.

 There are some instances where you might need to extend your rate-lock.
 The appraisal might come in too low so you will have to appeal it and extend the rate lock or the appraisal process takes longer than expected.
 Be sure to communicate with your loan originator constantly throughout the process – if you are getting close to the end of your lock and the house closing is still far off, talk to your lender about options for extending your lock.
 Finally get everything in writing.
 It’s important to have documentation of the terms of your rate lock so there are no surprises when it’s time to close.
-To lock or not to lock – here’s more information for your consideration.
+Check your current market rates here and consider this information to formulate your plan.